AdobeDocs/certification.en/help/certifications/at/at-renew.md

 badge: label="Target Renewal" type="positive"
 mini-toc-levels: 1
 ---
-# Renew your Adobe Campaign Classic certification
+# Renew your Adobe Target certification

 When you pass a certification exam, your certification is valid for two years.